Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 We invite you to check out the latest news from the MIS/IT Dept below.
 The latest news!

-While there is NO SUCH THING as an impenetrable network, we have engaged industry standard best practices of security.
+While there is NO SUCH THING as an impenetrable network, we have engaged industry standard best practices to secure all of our systems.

 The Parks and Trees Division can only cut down trees on town property.
 The ownership of a tree can be verified through this office.
 Call the office at 978-671-1313 Option 5 with your name, phone number, the location, and a description of the tree.